yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 executable of yuzu.

 Since toastUnlimited was already working on `yuzu-cmd`, he also went on and [fixed some problems related to Vulkan on Linux](https://github.com/yuzu-emu/yuzu/pull/6652).
-When this executable was launched, it wouldn't be able to detect the window manager, and would proceed to exit instead of booting a game.
+When this executable was launched, it wasn't able to detect the window manager, and would proceed to exit instead of booting a game.

 The cause behind this problem lies in the fact that we recently updated how the SDL external library is being fetched for our Linux binaries, which came with a dummy configuration file with invalid settings.